-Left back Andy Dawson was the most influential defender in City’s rise from fourth tier to the top table during the 2000s, and resides in the top 20 appearance makers in the club’s history.
-Dawson signed for City in May 2003 and his influence on the City backline was immediate as the Tigers won promotion for the first time in nineteen years.
+Left back Andy Dawson was the most influential defender in City’s rise from fourth tier to the top table during the 2000s and resides in the top 20 appearance makers in the club’s history.
+Dawson signed for City in May 2003 and his influence on the City backline was immediate as the Tigers won promotion at the end of the 2003/04 season for the first time in nineteen years.
 As City rose through the divisions other left backs were signed by Peter Taylor, used occasionally but it was never long before Dawson was restored to the first team.
 He was a tenacious tackler, a surprisingly quick mover and took a decent free kick from 25 to 30 yards.
-When City reached the Premier League Andy was reaching the peak of his powers and he quietly dominated his more illustrious foes in the top flight, none more so than the pacy Theo Walcott at Arsenal who found himself in the clear during the seminal 2-1 City victory, only to find Dawson haring after him,catching him and executing a perfect tackle.
+When City reached the Premier League Andy was reaching the peak of his powers and he quietly dominated his more illustrious foes in the top flight, none more so than the pacy Theo Walcott at Arsenal who found himself in the clear during the seminal 2-1 City victory in September 2008, only to find Dawson haring after him, catching him and executing a perfect tackle.
 When City dropped out of the Premier League in 2010 Dawson took the role of senior pro in the defence and often captained the sides managed by both Nigel Pearson and Nicky Barmby.
-But during 2012-13, Dawson’s tenth season at the club, his influence waned and his contract was not renewed.
-His long service earned a testamonial match against Real Betis in August 2013, with proceeds going to a local charity.
-Andy Dawson – one of the four legends that played for City in all four tiers of the senior game in England and a proper City hero.
+But during the 2012-13 season, Dawson’s tenth season at the club, his influence waned and his contract was not renewed.
+His long service earned a testimonial match against Real Betis in August 2013, with proceeds going to a local charity.
+Andy Dawson was one of the four legends that played for City in all four tiers of the senior game in England and a proper City hero.

 Date/Place of Birth: 20 October 1978, Northallerton

 Hull City First Game: 8 September 2003, Doncaster Rovers A (League Division 3), 24 years, 323 days old